 v10b.
 Although divine power resides with Jesus, Peter and the others need not be afraid, cf. Lk.1:13, 20.
 A person's recognition of their unworthiness before God is the very basis of their acceptance by God.
 Yet there is more, the divine authority that gathered the fish, will gather people ("men") into the kingdom and Peter and his friends will share in this gathering of humanity.
 Under God's sovereign grace, Christ will do the gathering and if the disciples are willing to place themselves in the centre of his will, then they will become "fishers of men."

 v11.
-Clearly this small group of disciples accept Christ's assurance.
-They have nothing to fear and everything to gain.
+Clearly, this small group of disciples accept Christ's assurance; they have nothing to fear and everything to gain.
 So, they set out with Jesus.
-Although this verse is often taken to mean that they abandoned everything they owned to follow Jesus, we know that the disciples continued to own property, including boats.
+Although this verse is often taken to mean that they abandoned everything they owned to follow Jesus, we know that the disciples continued to own property, including their fishing boats.
 The phrase simply indicates where their priorities in life now lie.

 The substance of this story lies in the confession of Peter and his commissioning by Jesus.

 Peter's confession is a powerful one.
 Long before Peter actually calls Jesus the "Christ" (messiah) at Caesarea Philippi, he recognizes his messianic credentials.
-In the presence of Jesus, Peter cannot stand upright.
-"Depart from me Lord, for I am a sinful man."
-He senses his unworthiness in the face of Jesus.
-Even more significantly, he gives Jesus the messianic title "Lord".
-The Lord of the fish is the Lord of mankind.
+In the presence of Jesus, Peter cannot stand upright, and so he declares "depart from me Lord, for I am a sinful man."
+Peter senses his unworthiness in the face of Jesus.
+Even more so, he gives Jesus the messianic title "Lord" - The Lord of the fish is the Lord of mankind.

 As Peter's confession is the "rock" upon which Christ builds his church, so his commission is the foundation task of the church.
 We are called to worship, and we are called to witness:

 i] The lost are called to gather in adoration.
 We are called to bow before our Lord in recognition of our sin, but then to lift our heads in the comforting words "be not afraid."
-We should gather with Jesus in the sure knowledge of our eternal acceptance in his sight, by grace through faith.
+Let us gather with Jesus in the sure knowledge of our eternal acceptance in his sight, by grace through faith.
 In this privilege we share.

 ii] The lost are called to proclaim their faith.
 We are called to witness for Jesus, to proclaim his gospel of grace to a lost and broken world.
 We are called to witness, in the sure knowledge that the lost are gathered by the sovereign grace of God operative through his proclaimed word.
-In this privilege we share.
+Let us share together in this wonderful privilege.
+Yes of course, not many of us are equipped to handle front-line missionary work; Jesus is not asking you to grab a box and start preaching on a street corner.
+What is asked of us is that we support gospel ministry: the ministry of the local church, of missionary societies, the Bible Society, and the like.
+By this means we participate in catching people for Jesus.

-1. To what end does the sign serve?
+1. To what end does the sign of the fish serve?

 2. Why is Peter so disturbed?